FireFragment/rust_gui_panic_handler/README.md

 ![screenshot of a panic dialog](./docs/screenshot.png)

-This crate allows you to handle crashes with a GUI dialog made with [egui](https://github.com/emilk/egui).
+This crate allows you to handle panics with a GUI dialog made with [egui](https://github.com/emilk/egui).

 The dialog shows panic payload, information about location of the panic and if you want, an option to report the panic to developer and external links.